IIIF/website/source/community/groups/framework.md

 ## IIIF Community and Communications Contact

-The IIIF Community and Communications Officer is currently out for recruitment see [job advert][job_advert].
-In the interim please email <admin@iiif.io>.
+If you have any questions about this document or any of the community groups or communications mechanisms, please email <admin@iiif.io>.

 [hydra-groups]: https://wiki.duraspace.org/pages/viewpage.action?pageId=67241635
 [iiif-discuss]: https://groups.google.com/forum/#!forum/iiif-discuss